 Pregnant Woman Receives Maximum Compensation After Car Accident

-Morris Law, LLC recently obtained a settlement for a client in the amount of $321,857.56 following an injury accident.
+Morris Law Accident Injury Lawyers recently obtained a settlement for a client in the amount of $321,857.56 following an injury accident.
 The client, a resident of Myrtle Beach, was heading north along Oak Street in town when another driver was turning left illegally.
 As a result, our client T-boned the other driver’s car.
 Because the at-fault driver committed an illegal maneuver that caused the car accident and did not grant the right of way to our client, they became liable for damages.

 Dangers of Preterm Labor

 In the above case, the dangers to the pregnant woman and her unborn child were real and could have concluded badly.
 Healthy pregnancies last around 37 weeks, and preterm infants face a much higher chance of complications, which can be lift-endangering and require long-term hospitalization in an infant ICU.
 In addition, the mother’s health is adversely affected by stress, worry and anxiety.

 Fortunately, this premature infant survived the auto accident.
 Others are not so fortunate, and the pregnant woman may experience placenta abruption, miscarriage or an injury directly affecting the fetus.

 The University of Michigan did a large study showing that 170,000 car accidents involving pregnant women occur yearly in the United States.
 Of this number, 116,000 women were injured at varying degrees.
 Sadly, car accidents are a leading cause of death for unborn fetuses and their mothers, with between 3,000 to 5,000 unborn babies dying every year due to trauma of this kind.

 The following are injuries commonly associated with the trauma of a car accident involving a pregnant woman: